Skip to content

 Type Inference with Formatter Enforcement

-The compiler infers types when unambiguous, but prove format always inserts explicit type annotations.
+The compiler infers types when unambiguous, but proof format always inserts explicit type annotations.
 This means you can write clean code during development, and the formatter makes it explicit before commit.

 // What you write: